hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ### Outbound Ports

-By default, Hazelcast lets the system to pick up an ephemeral port during socket bind operation.
-But security policies/firewalls may require to restrict outbound ports to be used by Hazelcast enabled applications.
+By default, Hazelcast lets the system pick up an ephemeral port during socket bind operation.
+But security policies/firewalls may require you to restrict outbound ports to be used by Hazelcast-enabled applications.
 To fulfill this requirement, you can configure Hazelcast to use only defined outbound ports.
 The following are example configurations.

 **Declarative:**